-Extraordinary red-lined example of the rare first edition of the Depot De La Marine's map the region centered on Santa Domingo, and including most of Jamaica and Puerto Rico, etc.
+Detailed Depot De La Marine's map of the region centered on Santa Domingo, and including most of Jamaica and Puerto Rico, etc.

 The Dépôt de la Marine, known more formally as the Dépôt des cartes et plans de la Marine, was the central charting institution of France.
 The centralization of hydrography in France began in earnest when Jean-Baptiste Colbert became First Minister of France in 1661.
 Under his watch, the first Royal School of Hydrography began operating, as did the first survey of France’s coasts (1670-1689).
 In 1680, Colbert consolidated various collections of charts and memoirs into a single assemblage, forming the core of sources for what would become the Dépôt.